oceanprotocol/market/content/pages/terms.md

 (b) Customer will not be entitled to any service credits under the Service Level Agreements for any period of suspension.

-**7 TERMINATION**
+**7 PURGATORY & TERMINATION**

+**7.1**	Purgatory is a state in which a publisher or data asset is tagged as "in purgatory".
+Being in purgatory has implications into how the asset is displayed in Ocean Market, and what actions are permitted to be performed on the asset.
+Once in purgatory, the asset or publisher may stay there or leave purgatory if certain conditions are fulfilled.

-**7.1**	This agreement can be terminated at any time by discontinuing Customer access to and use of the Ocean Marketplace.
+**7.2**	This agreement can be terminated at any time by discontinuing Customer access to and use of the Ocean Marketplace.
 You will not receive any refunds, you agree that we, in our sole discretion and for any or no reason, may terminate these Terms and suspend and/or terminate the access to the Ocean Marketplace and that we will not be liable to you or to any third party for any such suspension or termination.

 **8 INTELLECTUAL PROPERTY RIGHTS AND LICENSE**